CIBC Software Engineering Manager Salary in Greater Toronto Area | CA$103K-CA$149K+ | Levels.fyi

 The median Software Engineering Manager compensation in Greater Toronto Area package at CIBC totals CA$149K per year.
-View the base salary, stock, and bonus breakdowns for CIBC's total compensation packages.
+View the base salary, equity, and bonus breakdowns for CIBC's total compensation packages.
 Last updated: 10/1/2025

 Company